-Can I buy strong opioids?
+Can I buy opioids?

-No, you cannot buy strong opioids.
+You cannot buy strong opioids.
 These medicines are only available on prescription, from a pharmacy.
 These medicines are also referred to as 'controlled drugs'.
 This means that they have to be stored in a special cupboard in the pharmacy and that doctors have to write these prescriptions in a certain way.

 If you need to travel abroad with a strong opioid, you will need to check first with the embassy or high commission (of the country you are visiting) to see if they will allow you to take these medicines with you.
 If these medicines are allowed, you will then need a letter from your doctor which states the following:

 For people who are travelling for more than three months, a licence from the Home Office is required.
 Your doctor needs to fill in this form and send it to the Home office.
-To get a licence you can:
+To obtain a licence you can:

 Note: it can take up to two weeks for this form to be processed by the Home Office.
 It is best to allow plenty of time to apply for this licence.

-Who cannot take strong opioids
+Who cannot take opioids?

-- After treatment stops - always return strong opioids to your pharmacy so they can be destroyed safely.
+- After treatment stops - always return opioids to your pharmacy so they can be destroyed safely.

 How to use the Yellow Card Scheme